-The components of knowledge management refer to the elements that knowledge management deals with to create or use knowledge in the organization.
-There are four components of knowledge management that are as follows: People, Process, Technology, and Strategy.
+Knowledge management components refer to the elements that knowledge management deals with to create or use knowledge in the organization.
+Four components of knowledge management are as follows: People, Process, Technology, and Strategy.

-Knowing the components of knowledge management and how they affect the knowledge creation and usage inside your organization, allows you to manage your organization at a perfect level.
+Knowing the components of knowledge management and how they affect your organization’s knowledge creation and usage allows you to manage your organization perfectly.
 So, this article will show you these components and their effect.
 Let’s go

 Why Component of Knowledge Management is Important

-Knowledge management components gain their importance from the importance of knowledge management itself, which is the leading force for any organization in this era.
+Knowledge management components gain their importance from its importance, which is the leading force for any organization in this era.

 Knowing the importance of knowing the components of knowledge management enables you to pay attention to these components so that the results, in the end, return to knowledge management as a whole.